erikvullings/slimdown-js/README.md

 # slimdown-js

-A basic regex-based Markdown parser based on the gist by [Johnny Broadway](https://gist.github.com/jbroadway/2836900), converted from PHP to TypeScript, extended with several additional elements (images, tables, code blocks) and published to `npm`.
+A basic regex-based Markdown parser based on the gist by [Johnny Broadway](https://gist.github.com/jbroadway/2836900), converted from PHP to TypeScript, extended with several additional elements (images, tables, code blocks, underscores) and published to `npm`.

 Inspired by: